alabamenhu/Fluent/README.md

 Note that this means it is a *bad idea* to only include regional language tags without a base one.
 In the module example, there is a tag for `es-ES` and `es-MX`.
-For a user requesting `es-GT`, Fluent will not fine any Guatamalan Spanish files, and so then will try `es`.
+For a user requesting `es-GT`, Fluent will not fine any Guatemalan Spanish files, and so then will try `es`.
 But it *also* won't find that!
-At that point, it's only two options are to either choose randomly between Peninsular or Mexican Spanish, or go to the next best choice (or the default or, worst case, the fallback).
+At that point, its only two options are to either choose randomly between Peninsular or Mexican Spanish, or go to the next best choice (or the default or, worst case, the fallback).